-1. Porn Age Verification Act (Rep. Tramont/Sen. Grall) HB 3/SB 1792

-Description: This legislation seeks to protect minors from blatant pornographic and sexually explicit content online, by requiring comprehensive age verification for access to adult sex and pornographic websites and apps, with significant penalties for the corporations pushing this dangerous content on minors.
+1. Porn Age Verification Act (Rep. Tramont/Sen. Grall) HB 3/SB 1792 Description: This legislation seeks to protect minors from blatant pornographic and sexually explicit content online, by requiring comprehensive age verification for access to adult sex and pornographic websites and apps, with significant penalties for the corporations pushing this dangerous content on minors.

-Status: Previously, the House version passed the full House floor unanimously and was delivered to the Senate; meanwhile, on Monday, the Senate version unanimously passed its first hearing in the Judiciary Committee with one final stop left.
+Status: Previously, the House version passed the full House floor unanimously and was delivered to the Senate; meanwhile, on Thursday, the Senate version passed its final hearing, the Fiscal Policy Committee, 12-5, and heads to the Senate floor for a final vote.